thomaslaurenson/thomaslaurenson.github.io/_posts/2018-07-03-metasploitable3-building-the-ubuntu-linux-version.md

 vagrant up ub1404
 {% endhighlight %}

-The `vagrant up` command looks the the `.Vagrantfile` in the base directory of the Metasploitable3 source code.
+The `vagrant up` command looks the `.Vagrantfile` in the base directory of the Metasploitable3 source code.
 If we have a look at the code in this file, we can see that running `vagrant up` will try to export both types of virtual machines (Ubuntu Linux and Widnows Server 2008).
 The Linux-specific part of the `.Vagrantfile` is displayed below:

 {% highlight bash %}
 Vagrant.configure("2") do |config|